beNative/LogViewer/README.md

 - **In-Memory Database**: Utilizes `sql.js` to store log data in an in-memory SQLite database, enabling fast and complex queries without a server.
 - **Tabbed Navigation**:
     - **Data Hub**: A central area to manage sessions, create new sessions from files, and import/export external databases.
     - **Log Viewer**: The main analysis view featuring a filter panel, a dedicated toolbar for display options, the main log table, and a resizable detail panel.
-A new global status bar provides persistent data and view controls.
+A global status bar provides persistent data and view controls, and the side panels are resizable.
     - **Dashboard**: A visualization hub with interactive charts that provide a high-level overview of the *currently filtered* data.
     - **Application Log**: See real-time feedback, processing status, and errors from the application in a clean, full-screen interface with search and filtering capabilities.
     - **Info**: View in-app documentation, manuals, and version logs.